 UK ramps up jobs protection push with social security, pensions pledge

-Britain will ramp up its bid to slow a surge in unemployment caused by the coronavirus crisis by pledging public money to cover national insurance and pension contributions for companies that temporarily ask staff not to work.
+Britain will ramp up its bid to slow a surge in unemployment during the coronavirus crisis by pledging public money to cover national insurance and pension contributions for companies that temporarily ask employees not to work, as well their pay.

-Britain's government has ordered the shutdown of much of the economy in an attempt to slow the spread of the virus, raising the prospect of a heavy hit to growth and the risk of mass job losses.
-"The Chancellor will announce that the government will cover the costs of employer national insurance and pension contributions for businesses furloughing staff during the coronavirus outbreak," a statement from Prime Minister Boris Johnson's office said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)